skull4L/College-notes/Biology/(8) The control of gene expression/Cancer.md

 - Cell division will be uncontrolled, cells divide too frequently
 - The receptor proteins on the cell surface membrane is activated permanently so that cell division happens without the growth factors

+## The effect of RNA interference on gene expression
+- In eukaryotes and some prokaryotes, the translation of mRNA produced by a gene can be inhibited by breaking mRNA down before its coded information can be translated into a polypeptide.
+- A small RNA molecule that can work in this way is called small interfering RNA (siRNA).
+- The mechanism involving small stranded sections of siRNA working in this way can be explained in the following ways:
+    - Double stranded RNA is broken down by an enzyme into small siRNA
+    - One of the 2 strands of siRNA combines with an enzyme
+    - The siRNA strand pairs with the complimentary bases on a mRNA strand
+    - The enzyme then cuts the mRNA into smaller sections
+    - The mRNA cannot be translated so into a polypeptide so the gene is not expressed